bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/building.rst

   <NACL_SDK_ROOT>/toolchain/win_pnacl/bin/pnacl-compress ^
     hello_world.final.pexe

-Tool ``pnacl-compress`` must be called after a pexe file has been finalized for deployment (via ``pnacl-finalize``).
-Alternatively, you can apply this step as part of the finalizing step by adding the ``--compress`` flag to the pnacl-finalize command line.
+``pnacl-compress`` must be called after a **pexe** file has been finalized for deployment (via ``pnacl-finalize``).
+Alternatively, you can apply this step as part of the finalizing step by adding the ``--compress`` flag to the ``pnacl-finalize`` command line.

-Note that this compression step doesn't replace gzip.
-This compression step is in addition to gzipping a file for deployment.
-One should note that while the gzipped version of a compressed pexe file is still smaller than the corresponding uncompressed pexe file, the gains is somewhat smaller after being gzipped.
-Expected reduction in size (after being gzipped) is more like 7.5% to 10%.
+This compression step doesn't replace the gzip compression performed web servers configured for HTTP compression: both compressions are complementary.
+You'll want to configure your web server to gzip **pexe** files: the gzipped version of a compressed **pexe** file is smaller than the corresponding uncompressed **pexe** file by 7.5% to 10%.

 The GNU-based toolchains
 ========================